Aadityajoshi151/StickZ/README.md

 # Stickz Game in C++
 ## Important:
 I wrote this program when I was in my first year and I posted it on a simple blog that I created at that time (PEC-World.weebly.com).
 Recently I decided to move all my projects to github and I have taken down this blog.
 Since I wrote this is in 2017 it has some mistakes here and there but it works fine.
 I also know this project would have been more easy if I had written it in python but I didn't know python at that time.
-Here is the exact copy of the post that I worte on my blog on 11 Dec 2017 👇
+Here is the exact copy of the post that I wrote on my blog on 11 Dec 2017 👇

 ## Description
 Sticks.
 This is a classic game/problem/assignment/project that comes in the path of every aspiring programmer.